dlang/DIPs/DIPs/DIP-1NN4-QFS.md

 that are annotated with the same attribute or have it inferred.
 Exceptions to this are statements in `debug` blocks and that `@safe` functions may also call `@trusted` functions.

-This DIP proposes that essential calls to `const` or `immutable` eFP/D parameters are not to be subjected to this condition.
+This DIP proposes that
+1. essential calls to `const` or `immutable` eFP/D type parameters are not to be subjected to this condition, as well as
+2. essential calls to local `const` or `immutable` eFP/D type variables declared in the functional, that are initialized by dereferencing and/or indexing a parameter without conversion, become valid, too.

+The second clause concerning local variables allows for iterating over eFP/D type parameters that are slices or static or associative arrays using a `foreach` loop.

 Note that it is necessary that the full parameter's type is `const` or `immutable`.
-If the uppermost level is mutable, the parameter can be reassigned in the functionals body before being called, invalidating the assumption that the context has full control over and complete knowledge of the eFP/D object and its type.
+If the uppermost level is mutable, the parameter can be reassigned in the functionals body before being called, invalidating the assumption that the context has full control over the eFP/D object and its type.
 You may want to take a look at [the respective example](#mutable-parameters).

 Only requiring `const` as a qualifier in fact does suffice.